DemaciaLarz/TDQN-in-keras/README.md

 In a nutshell, a cronjob runs the script around 5:00 am each morning.
 It collects yesterday’s closing data through some selenium code, performs the inference procedure, and updates a set of databases so that the actions of the two models can get interpreted as buy or sell signals in perfect time a few hours before the markets open.

 This could provide some opportunity.
-Either by simply dedicating a bit of capital for the purpose and executing the daily trades each day as per one’s favorite model or by using the model behavior as merely additional intel in one’s own decision-making process.
+Either by simply dedicating a bit of capital for the purpose and executing the daily trades each day as per one’s favorite model, or by using the model behavior as merely additional intel in one’s own decision-making process.

 Executing trades automatically through some API has always been outside the scope of this project.
 The pursuit has rather been towards a more intelligent trading screen.